Accounting Course Offerings

 ACCT 419 Federal Income Tax

 Topics include individual, partnership, corporate, payroll, installment sales, depreciation and asset cost recovery systems, sales and exchanges, capital gains and losses, and legal basis for gain or loss.
-Prerequisites: ACCT 205, MATH 124 or MATH 131, BUAD 284.
+Prerequisites: ACCT 205, BUAD 284.
 Fall semester.

-ACCT 421 Advanced Federal Income Tax (two credits)
+ACCT 421 Advanced Federal Income Tax (2 credits)

 This is an advanced study of corporations, partnerships, estates and trusts, gift taxes, specially taxed corporations, capital changes and securities.
 Prerequisite: ACCT 419.
 Spring semester during first seven weeks.

-This course is a study of advanced accounting topics including business combinations, equity method of accounting for investments, purchase methods, consolidated financial statements, various inter-company transactions, multinational accounting, foreign currency transactions, and translation of foreign financial statements.
+This course is a study of advanced accounting topics including business combinations, equity method of accounting for investments, purchase methods, consolidated financial statements, various intercompany transactions, multinational accounting, foreign currency transactions, and translation of foreign financial statements.
 Prerequisite: ACCT 326.
-Various spring semesters.
+Spring semester.